zpiroux/geist/README.md

 In this mode Geist functions as a generic run-time and stream management service, with an external wrapper API, e.g. REST API, provided by the hosting service, with which other services dynamically could register and deploy their own streams without any downtime or re-deployment of Geist or its hosting service.

 Registered specs are persisted by Geist with an internally defined (but customizable) Stream Spec.
-The default/native sink in this spec is GCP Firestore.
 When a Geist host pod is started, either from a new deployment or pod scaling, all registered specs are fetched from the native sink storage and booted up.
-The default native spec is found in [regspec.go](internal/pkg/model/regspec.go).
+The default native spec is found in [regspec.go](internal/pkg/admin/regspec.go).

 Any cross-pod synchronization, e.g. notification of newly updated stream specs, is done with an internal admin stream.
-It is managed in similar fashion as the Reg Spec and the default native one is using GCP Pubsub and found in [adminspec.go](internal/pkg/model/adminspec.go).
+It is managed and customizable in similar fashion as the Reg Spec and found in [adminspec.go](internal/pkg/admin/adminspec.go).

-## Supported sources
-* Kafka (vanilla and Confluent)
-* Pubsub (GCP)
-* Geist API

-## Supported sinks
-* Kafka (vanilla and Confluent)
-* Firestore (GCP)
-* BigTable (GCP)
-* BigQuery (GCP)
-* (Pubsub - todo)

 ## Stream Spec Format
 A stream spec has the following main fields/parts (additional fields are described further below):